HostMonster Review

 Many providers use a proprietary backend (DreamHost and IONOS by 1&1) or clutter things up with ads and upsells (iPage) – so HostMonster’s simple backend is a big advantage.

-Apps & Install Process
+Apps & Installation Process

 Related to HostMonster’s simple, clean (though hideously green) backend is their app install process.
 They use an installation process by MOJO marketplace – a theme and template provider owned by Newfold Digital.

-The one-click WordPress install process has a few ads and upsells, but is simple and useful.
+The one-click WordPress install process has a few ads and upsells but is simple and useful.

 Since they use MOJO marketplace (a premium theme and template marketplace owned by Newfold), HostMonster has a solid selection of apps and scripts available.
 Again, all with MOJO ads, but otherwise straightforward to use and install.